triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 Details about each step can include things like referenced documents or people to contact.
 This is particularly useful when the checklist is viewed online because you can click on the links to references or contacts.

 ![Step with References](./images/Informed-Consent-Step-Detail.png)

-You can define scheduling or checklists or both.
-You can start with one and add the other later.
-You can start with just parts of them and expand them as you learn about the study.

-TODO: Add AI / heuristics to make quick setup of scheduling, e.g., multiselect event names and select make-repeating, make-dependent, etc.

 # Save or Print Study Design